sheatsley/attacks/README.md

 of error.
 When differentiated, they inform how perturbations should be manipulated such that adversarial goals are met.
 Four losses are supported:
-`CELoss`, `CWLoss`, `DLRLoss`, and `IdentityLoss`. `CELoss` is perhaps the most popular loss function used in attacks, given its popular in training deep learning models, and is a simple wrapper for `torch.nn.CrossEntropyLoss`.
+`CELoss`, `CWLoss`, `DLRLoss`, and `IdentityLoss`. `CELoss` is perhaps the most popular loss function used in attacks, given its popularity in training deep learning models, and is a simple wrapper for `torch.nn.CrossEntropyLoss`.
 `CWLoss` comes from [CW-L2](https://arxiv.org/pdf/1608.04644.pdf);
 specifically, it measures the difference of the logits associated with the